 Open Network & Internet settings

 Connecting your laptop to a mobile hotspot allows you to use your smartphone’s cellular data connection to provide internet access on your laptop.
-To connect to a mobile hotspot, start by opening the Network & Internet settings on your laptop.
-This can typically be done through the Control Panel, or by clicking on the network icon in the taskbar or system tray and selecting the appropriate option.
+Open your laptop’s Network and internet settings to connect to a mobile hotspot.
+This can typically be done through the Control Panel or by clicking on the network icon in the taskbar or system tray and selecting the appropriate option.

 Within the Network & Internet settings, locate and click on the Wi-Fi settings option.
 This will open a new window with various Wi-Fi options and configurations.

 Connecting to Wi-Fi on your laptop is a straightforward process that requires a few simple steps.
-By following these instructions, you can easily connect, troubleshoot, and manage your Wi-Fi connections, ensuring a seamless and enjoyable online experience wherever you go.
+Following these instructions, you can easily connect, troubleshoot, and manage your Wi-Fi connections, ensuring a seamless and enjoyable online experience.